 \section{Results: density profiles for real stacked voids}

-In this part we will present the results of a first application of the algorithm to the most recent real stacked voids catalogue from \cite{Scat}.
-The catalogue is divided in datasets based on redshift and radius of stackings.
-More precisely, the datasets are: dim1 (z=0.0-0.05), dim2 (z=0.05-0.1), bright1 (z=0.1-0.15), bright2 (z=0.15-0.20), lrgdim (z=0.16-0.36) and lrgbright (z=0.36-0.44).
-The first application shows that consistent results can be obtained from real data, for the purpose of this paper we focus on showing the general shape of profiles in a subset of the datasets of stacked voids.
+In this part we will present the results of a first application of the algorithm to the most recent real stacked voids catalogue from \cite{Sutter2012a}.
+The catalogue is divided in data sets based on redshift and radius of stackings.
+More precisely, the data sets are: dim1 (z=0.0-0.05), dim2 (z=0.05-0.1), bright1 (z=0.1-0.15), bright2 (z=0.15-0.20), lrgdim (z=0.16-0.36) and lrgbright (z=0.36-0.44).
+The first application shows that consistent results can be obtained from real data, for the purpose of this paper, we focus on showing the general shape of profiles in a subset of the data sets of stacked voids.

 It is clear that good reconstruction requires void stacks with a large number of voids (to converge to an isotropic stack) and galaxies (to lower Poisson noise).
 We will present a few first examples of real-space void profile reconstructions where these conditions hold at least approximately.